 He has trained students worldwide, in Carnatic instrumental music for more than a decade through private direct / online lessons.

-In 2018, Prakash is launching two music brands.
+Prakash has recently launched two music brands.

 Prakash is also a professional voice-over artist, a semi-professional cricketer and an avid fitness enthusiast.

 In his classical performances, Prakash renders traditional compositions, focusing on representing the vocal phrasing on his instrument.
 This revered and highly classical approach is known as the gayaki style.
 Backed by traditional accompaniment – mridangam, violin, ghatam, kanjira, thavil - Prakash’s concerts focus on intense flights of improvisation.

 In addition to his classical work, Prakash continually works with musicians from other genres and styles.
 Whenever he takes on a project, however, he ensures that the core elements of each genre are brought to the fore, preserving the intricacies of each tradition while striving to create something greater than the sum of its parts.

 Prakash has extensive experience as a composer and arranger on pop and commercial projects.
 This has included ad jingles for Nathella, Panasonic, Narinyas, song composing (albums / films) for Aid India, YAS (Vasantham TV, Singapore), and music for gaming and other media streams.

 He has also done voice-over work for radio and television ad commercials including RMKV, Lyca Mobile, Big 92.7 FM etc, Disney animation projects and corporate training projects.